2025 North Carolina Sports Network

 Most notably, Sallis opted to stay in school, despite being projected by some as a possible first-round NBA draft pick.
 A former McDonald’s All-American, Sallis was an offensive force last season, leading the Deacons in scoring at 18 points per game, and he has a great chance to repeat as a first-team All-ACC performer.

-“We built this team in the spring (to be) gritty, grimy, tough together,” Forbes said following the win over the Wolverines.
+“We built this team in the spring (to be) gritty, grimy, tough together,” Forbes said.
 “I felt like we had to get tougher to win these kinds of games, and I think that showed today, that these guys are pretty tough-minded.”

-Miller and Carr both played big roles for Wake last season, and replacing them won’t be easy, but Forbes continued to utilize the portal to find players who fit well in his program.
+Miller and Carr both played big roles for Wake last season, and replacing them hasn’t been easy, but Forbes continued to utilize the portal to find players who fit well in his program.

 This offseason, Wake’s portal pickups were highlighted by former Appalachian State star forward Tre’Von Spillers.
 The 6-foot-7 transfer scores in the interior and rebounds at a high level.
 He brings experience, ability and some much-needed scrappiness to Winston-Salem.

-Spillers boasted an impressive 15-point, 16-rebound double-double against North Carolina A&T, and he posted 16 points against Michigan as well.
-The forward is leading the Deacs in rebounding and averaging almost a double-double (10 ppg, 9 rpg) through the first eight contests.
+Spillers boasted an impressive 15-point, 16-rebound double-double against North Carolina A&T, and he posted 16 points against Michigan.
+The forward is leading the Deacs in rebounding and averaging almost a double-double (10 ppg, 8 rpg) through the first 24 contests.

-Louisville transfer Ty-Laur Johnson, the only true point guard on the entire Wake roster, was Forbes’ key backcourt addition.
-Johnson showed promise as a freshman on a dysfunctional Cardinals team last season, and although he is not likely a one-for-one replacement for Miller, he is a young player with potential.
+Johnson, the only true point guard on the entire Wake roster, was Forbes’ key backcourt addition.
+He showed promise as a freshman on a dysfunctional Cardinals team last season, and although he is not a one-for-one replacement for Miller, he is a young player with potential.

 The transfer class was rounded out by Iowa State forward Omaha Biliew, Alabama guard Davin Cosby Jr. and DePaul big man Churchill Abass.
 Wake also added two freshmen: guard Juke Harris, a promising top-100 recruit, and three-star forward Mason Hagedorn, a very late addition to the roster.

-There is a good blend of NBA-caliber talent (Sallis), continuity and freshness to this roster that could translate to a new level of success for Forbes, especially if the offense can find consistency without a true point guard leading the way.
+There is a good blend of NBA-caliber talent (Sallis), continuity and freshness to this roster that could translate to a new level of success for Forbes, especially if the offense can find more consistency down the stretch.

-Another reason for Wake fans to be hopeful is that this may be a relatively weak year at the top of the ACC, at least beyond the anticipated top two (Duke and UNC).
+Another reason for Wake fans to be hopeful is that this is a relatively weak year at the top of the ACC.
 The media projected the Demon Deacons to finish third in the expanded, 18-team ACC this season, even though they haven’t had a top-three league finish since 2009, under coach Dino Gaudio.

-Other ACC teams may have loftier or more modest goals, but Wake’s top priority in 2024-25 is abundantly clear: getting past the “cusp” and earning a clear-cut bid to the NCAA Tournament.
+Other ACC teams may have loftier or more modest goals, but Wake’s top priority in 2024-25 remains abundantly clear: getting past the “cusp” and earning a clear-cut bid to the NCAA Tournament.

 2024-25 Wake Forest Demon Deacons